square/square-connect-go-sdk/swagger/docs/TeamApi.md

 > BulkUpdateTeamMembersResponse BulkUpdateTeamMembers(ctx, body)
 BulkUpdateTeamMembers

 Updates multiple `TeamMember` objects.
-The updated `TeamMember` objects will be returned on successful updates.
-This process is non-transactional and will process as much of the request as is possible.
-If one of the updates in the request cannot be successfully processed, the request will NOT be marked as failed, but the body of the response will contain explicit error information for this particular update.
-Learn about [Troubleshooting the Teams API](https://developer.squareup.com/docs/team/troubleshooting#bulkupdateteammembers).
+The updated `TeamMember` objects are returned on successful updates.
+This process is non-transactional and processes as much of the request as possible.
+If one of the updates in the request cannot be successfully processed, the request is not marked as failed, but the body of the response contains explicit error information for the failed update.
+Learn about [Troubleshooting the Team API](https://developer.squareup.com/docs/team/troubleshooting#bulk-update-team-members).

 ### Required Parameters